 - The safety and efficacy of glatiramer acetate and interferon (IFNB) products are well established.
-Recent clinical trials have not produced clinically different results compared to trials published previously. - In two large, randomized trials with dimethyl fumarate 240 mg twice-daily or three times daily compared to placebo, there were statistically significant reductions in the annualized relapse rate (ARR) with both dimethyl fumarate regimens compared to placebo (P≤0.001 for both).
-13,14 Fox et al. also included an open-label glatiramer acetate comparator group.
+Recent clinical trials have not produced clinically different results compared to trials published - In two large, randomized trials with dimethyl fumarate 240 mg twice-daily or three times daily compared to placebo, there were statistically significant reductions in the annualized relapse rate (ARR) with both dimethyl fumarate regimens compared to placebo (P≤0.001 for both).
+Fox et al also included an open-label glatiramer acetate comparator group.
 In a post-hoc analysis, there were significant improvements favoring dimethyl fumarate over glatiramer acetate with regard to ARR (three times daily group only), new or enlarging T2 hyperintense lesions and new T1 hypointense lesions (three times daily group only).
 14 - In the 24-month, placebo-controlled FREEDOMS trial, treatment with fingolimod 0.5 or 1.25 mg once daily significantly reduced ARR compared to placebo (54 and 60%, respectively; P<0.001 for both).
-15 - In the 12-month TRANSFORMS trial, fingolimod 0.5 or 1.25 mg once-daily significantly reduced ARR by 52 and 40%, respectively, compared to IFNβ-1a 30 μg intramuscularly (IM) once-weekly (P<0.001 for both).
-16 In a 12-month extension of TRANSFORMS, patients initially randomized to IM IFNβ-1a were switched to either dose of fingolimod for 12 additional months and experienced significant reductions in ARR compared to initial treatment with IM IFNβ-1a.17 - In the TEMSO trial, treatment with teriflunomide 7 or 14 mg was associated with significantly greater relative reductions in ARR compared to placebo (31.2 and 31.5%, respectively; P<0.001).18 In an unpublished extension study, ARR remained low after five years and the adverse event rates were similar to those reported in previous trials.
-19,20
+15 - The FREEDOMS II trial had similar results, with fingolimod providing a lower ARR over 24 months compared to placebo.
+16 - In the 12-month TRANSFORMS trial, fingolimod 0.5 or 1.25 mg once-daily significantly reduced ARR by 52 and 40%, respectively, compared to IFNβ-1a 30 μg intramuscularly (IM) once-weekly (P<0.001 for both).
+In a 12-month extension of TRANSFORMS, patients initially randomized to IM IFNβ-1a were switched to either dose of fingolimod for 12 additional months and experienced significant reductions in ARR compared to initial treatment with IM IFNβ-1a.11 - In the TEMSO trial, treatment with teriflunomide 7 or 14 mg was associated with significantly greater relative reductions in ARR compared to placebo (31.2 and 31.5%. respectively; P<0.001).
+19 In an unpublished extension study, ARR remained low after five years and the adverse event rates were similar to those reported in previous trials. - The TOWER study showed that over one year teriflunomide had a lower ARR than placebo. - The ComiRX trial, evaluated the combination of IFNβ-1a and glatiramer acetate versus IFNβ-1a alone versus glatiramer acetate alone.
+After three years, the ARR of the combination was not statistically